 - Reduces wrinkles and prevents skin aging;

 Can Vitamin C have negative effects?

-As said an excess of Vitamin C can cause diarrhea.
+As said an excess of Vitamin C can cause diarrhoea.
 Some people get nauseous or have an upset stomach.

-It seems that Vitamin C supplements can have a negative effect in people with hemochromatosis, an excessive intestinal absorption of dietary iron.
+It seems that Vitamin C supplements can have a negative effect on people with hemochromatosis, which is excessive intestinal absorption of dietary iron.
 Vitamin C increases the absorption of iron, resulting in more stacking.